 New game alert!

-Crash Time Plumber is a conversion of the Gamopat original which was released at Silly Venture demo party.
-The Atari game was developed by none other than Sebastien Lucas of Cerebral Vortex and it will work on any Atari computer with a Blitter Chip: check the Options screen in GEM but all late models of STfm, Mega ST, Atari STe, and Falcon should be a-ok.
+Crash Time Plumber is a conversion of the Gamopat original released at Silly Venture demo party.
+The Atari game was developed by none other than Sebastien Lucas of Cerebral Vortex, and it will work on any Atari computer with a Blitter Chip: check the Options screen in GEM, but all late models of STfm, Mega ST, Atari STe, and Falcon should be a-ok.
 Many STfm computers have an empty socket just waiting to be used:

 Sounds cool, right?
-It is and so is the intro too which begins in Alamogordo (I've been here!)...
+It is, and so is the intro, which begins in Alamogordo (I've been there!)...

-Taking place on the donkey kong construction site, we run along girders collecting love hearts given away by a damsel in distress.
+Taking place on the Donkey Kong construction site, we run along girders collecting love hearts by a damsel in distress.
 She floats by in her hot air balloon and, when enough are collected, we begin a steroid-jumping rescue to the top of the screen and save a trapped hero.
-Once he's free, we can move on to the next level.
+Once free, we can move on to the next level.

-This isn't easy because, not only is Mario rolling barrels downhill, but King Kong is hanging about throwing deadly killer bananas at us with annoying accuracy!
-Some levels have weather conditions affecting your movement and there's even a harsh 120 seconds time limit.
-This makes things quite difficult after a few levels!
+This isn't easy because, not only is Mario rolling barrels downhill, but King Kong is hanging about, throwing deadly bananas at us with annoying accuracy!
+Some levels have weather conditions affecting your movement, and there's even a harsh 120-second time limit.
+This makes things difficult after a few levels!

 The game ends once each and every gaming hero has been rescued.
 Easier said than done...